-The Antiquities Act of 1906 authorizes the President to declare monuments on “land owned or controlled by the Federal government” to protect their historic or scientific value.
-On his way out of office, President Obama used this power to declare a 5,000 square mile area of the ocean to be the Northeast Canyons and Seamount Marine National Monument.
+The Antiquities Act of 1906 authorizes the president to declare monuments on “land owned or controlled by the Federal government” to protect their historic or scientific value.
+On his way out of office, President Obama used this power to declare a 5,000-square-mile area of the ocean to be the Northeast Canyons and Seamounts Marine National Monument.
 Because the ocean is not “land owned or controlled by the Federal government,” PLF represents a coalition of fishing industry associations in a lawsuit challenging this abuse of the statute, which renders off-limits areas long used for sustainable commercial fishing near New England and the East Coast.

-Originally designed to protect pueblo ruins in the southwestern states, the Antiquities Act of 1906 gives the President authority to designate national monuments to protect areas of historical or scientific value so long as they are “situated upon the lands owned or controlled by the Government of the United States” and the designated area is “the smallest area compatible with proper care and management of the objects to be protected.”
-In September, 2016, President Obama ignored these limitations and declared a 5,000 square mile area of the Atlantic Ocean—the Georges Bank, roughly the size of Connecticut—to be a national monument.
+Originally designed to protect pueblo ruins in the southwestern states, the Antiquities Act gives the president authority to designate national monuments to protect areas of historic or scientific value, as long as they are “situated upon the lands owned or controlled by the Government of the United States” and the designated area is “the smallest area compatible with proper care and management of the objects to be protected.”
+In September 2016, President Obama ignored these limitations and declared a 5,000-square-mile area of the Atlantic Ocean—the Georges Bank, roughly the size of Connecticut—to be a national monument.

 As a result, coastal fishermen are suffering significantly reduced income, virtually eliminated commercial fishing opportunities, and depletion of their investment in their boats and permits.
-PLF represents these fishermen and sued to invalidate the monument designation because the Antiquities Act does not authorize the President to establish ocean monuments and, even if it did, the vast monument designated here does not comply with any of the statute’s limitations and conditions.
+PLF represents these fishermen, who sued to invalidate the monument designation.
+The Antiquities Act does not authorize the president to establish ocean monuments and, even if it did, the vast monument designated here does not comply with any of the statute’s limitations and conditions.